 Some of the orders that the court can be asked to make concerning children are set out below.

 Parental responsibility order

 The mother of a child automatically has parental responsibility.
 A father will only have parental responsibility automatically if he is married or has been married to the mother at any time since the child was born, or, in the case of a child born after 1st December 2003, where he is named as the father on the child’s birth certificate.
 Subject to the exception above an unmarried father can only obtain parental responsibility by agreement of the mother or by court order.

-A parent without parental responsibility will not have the legal authority to make decisions in relation to their children and professionals such as teachers and doctors have no obligation to provide them with information about their children.
+A parent without parental responsibility will not have the legal authority to make decisions concerning their children and professionals such as teachers and doctors have no obligation to provide them with information about their children.

 Step-parents can acquire parental responsibility by agreement with both parents with parental responsibility and people other than parents who look after a child, such as grandparents, other family members or a local authority, can be granted parental responsibility by court order.

 Where children are cared for by people other than their parents, such as grandparents or other family members, they do not have parental responsibility.
 They can make an application for a child arrangements order to give them parental responsibility and to grant an order dealing with the fact that the children are to live with them.
-Same sex partners who have children, or step parents who do not automatically have parental responsibility can acquire it by applying to court for a child arrangements order.
+Same-sex partners who have children, or step-parents who do not automatically have parental responsibility can acquire it by applying to the court for a child arrangements order.

 Child arrangements orders